 Investment bankers widely use this method to value a company during an acquisition.
 Technically this method is similar to trading comps and uses multiples such as P/E, EV/EBITDA, EV/Sales, P/B, etc. But the comparables used are companies which have previously undergone a takeover, not peers which trade on the stock market.
-Takeovers generally value the company higher because the buyer pais a control premium.
+Takeovers generally value the company higher because the buyer pays a control premium.

 EBITDA Multiple Method - [EV/EBITDA Method]

 EV/EBITDA (EV:Enterprise Value; EBITDA:Earnings Before Interest, Taxes, Depreciation & Amortization) is the most widely used valuation multiple based on enterprise value to determine the fair market value of a company.
 EBITDA multiple is capital structure-neutral and can be used to directly compare companies with different levels of debt

 EV/sales gives investors an idea of how much it costs to buy the company's sales.
 Generally the lower the EV/sales the more attractive or undervalued the company is thought to be.
 A high EV/Sales is not always a bad thing as it can be a sign that investors believe the future sales will greatly increase.
 A low EV/sales can signal that the future sales prospects are not very attractive.
 It is important to compare the ratio with that of other companies in the industry and take a closer look at the company being analyzed.